krishnap25/tRFA/README.md

-The [accompanying paper](https://arxiv.org/abs/1912.13445) describes a robust aggregation approach to make federated learning robust to settings when a fraction of the devices may be sending outlier updates to the server.
+The [accompanying paper](https://arxiv.org/abs/1912.13445) describes a robust aggregation approach to make federated learning robust to settings when a fraction of the devices may be sending corrupted updates to the server.

 This code compares the RobustFedAgg algorithm proposed in the accompanying paper to the FedAvg algorithm ([McMahan et. al. 2017](https://arxiv.org/abs/1602.05629)).